 The AFDO Seafood HACCP Alliance course provides participants with the information needed to develop their firm’s Seafood HACCP plan.
 Those who complete both Segments are eligible for a “Certificate of Course Completion” from the Association of Food and Drug Officials (AFDO).
 This certificate provides evidence that the individual meets the training requirements.

-Prior to registering for this course, individuals must complete AFDO/Seafood HACCP Alliance – Segment One.
+Before registering for this course, individuals must complete AFDO/Seafood HACCP Alliance – Segment One.
 The first Segment for Seafood HACCP standards is taught by Cornell University.
 Find more information here.

 After completing the Cornell University Segment One Seafood HACCP course, you are eligible to attend this one-day Segment Two course.
 Together, the two Segments provide participants with the information needed to develop their firm’s Seafood HACCP plan.
 Those who complete both Segments are eligible for a “Certificate of Course Completion” from the Association of Food and Drug Officials (AFDO).
 This certificate provides evidence that the individual meets the training requirement of the FDA Seafood HACCP regulation.